| GENERAL INFO (Jump to Diary)|

 a temperate, alpine climate, with warm, wet summers and mild winters.

 I pass some diary farms, but only small ones.
-Then I reach to town - I won't call it a city!
+Then I reach the town of Vaduz - I won't call it a city!
 I park in what I later learn is the dead centre of town.
 Then I start walking towards what I thought was the centre; Mitteldorf.
 It is around a hundred metres, and I'm out in the vine fields!
 Nice houses, some modern, some ancient.

 I head back, and find the pedestrian street.
 It is almost